jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 giving me access to the full range of Spotify's volume controls.

-Some powered speakers solve this issue by providing control over the max volume, either by a physical knob or or by a software setting, but unfortunately these JBLs do not.
+Some powered speakers solve this issue by providing control over the max volume, either by a physical knob or by a software setting, but unfortunately these JBLs do not.

 # My solution